-The Margaret and Herman Sokol Institute for Pharmaceutical Life Sciences supports trans-disciplinary research among College of Science and Mathematics faculty, students, and academic and industry collaborators in the areas of medicinal chemistry, pharmacology, biochemistry, natural products chemistry, molecular biology, computational sciences, environmental toxicology and pharmacology, and new emerging technologies such as biomaterials and nanotechnology.
+The Margaret and Herman Sokol Institute for Pharmaceutical Life Sciences supports transdisciplinary research among College of Science and Mathematics faculty, students, academic collaborators and industry collaborators in the areas of:

 The Institute’s first major pharmaceutical life sciences initiative is the Sokol Institute Fellows Program.
-Under this program, CSAM faculty from different CSAM departments or a CSAM faculty member and outside collaborator may submit proposals that foster interdisciplinary collaborative research in areas that have direct relevance to the Pharmaceutical Life Sciences.
-All submitted proposals will be reviewed by the Institute’s CSAM Advisory Board and where appropriate, outside reviewers, and up to three proposals will be selected each academic year.
+Under this program, CSAM faculty from different CSAM departments, or a CSAM faculty member and outside collaborator, may submit proposals that foster interdisciplinary collaborative research in areas that have direct relevance to the Pharmaceutical Life Sciences.
+All submitted proposals will be reviewed by the Institute’s Advisory Board and where appropriate, outside reviewers.
+Of those submissions, up to three (3) proposals will be selected each academic year.

-For additional details on Sokol Institute research proposal requirements, deadlines and submission formats, click here.
+Learn more about the Sokol Institute research proposal details regarding requirements, deadlines and submission formats.